 What is histoplasmosis?

 Histoplasmosis is an infection caused by a fungus, Histoplasma capsulatum.
-The principal habitat for this fungus is soil enriched by bird or bat droppings, and in bat droppings.
-In the United States, the fungus is found most often along the Mississippi and Ohio river valleys, but also is present in other central, southeastern and mid-Atlantic states.
-In people, this uncommon disease affects the lungs and may occasionally invade other parts of the body.
-Dogs, cats, rats, skunks, opossum, foxes and other animals also can get histoplasmosis.
+The principal habitat for this fungus is soil enriched by the buildup of bird or bat droppings, and in fresh bat droppings.
+Fresh bird droppings have not been shown to present a health risk for Histoplasma capsulatum.
+In the U.S., the fungus is found most often along the Mississippi and Ohio River Valleys, but it can be found in other parts of the U.S. In people, this uncommon disease affects the lungs and may occasionally affect other parts of the body.
+Dogs, cats, rats, skunks, opossum, foxes, and other animals also can get histoplasmosis.

 Who gets histoplasmosis?

 Anyone can get histoplasmosis.
-In some areas where the fungus is prevalent, 80 percent or more of the population has been exposed to infection through breathing in airborne spores.
-The initial infection often occurs without causing symptoms, and most persons usually will not develop subsequent disease, unless the exposure was heavy.
+In some areas where the fungus is common, 80 percent or more of the population has been exposed to the fungus by breathing in airborne spores.
+The initial infection often occurs without causing symptoms, and most persons usually will not develop disease unless the exposure was great.
+Elevated risk of exposure to the histoplasmosis fungus include:

 What are the symptoms of histoplasmosis?